What to Do in Ronda for a Day (Must-see Attractions + Tips)

 Vino de Ronda (Ronda’s wine)

-Due to the uniqueness of Ronda’s location and its geological characteristics, the town is home to some of the best wineries in the province of Malaga.
+Due to Ronda’s unique location and geological characteristics, the town is home to some of the province of Malaga’s best wineries.

 There’s more than one type of wine produced in the area, but one of the most common wines is the red wine of Ronda.

-You can enjoy it in most places to eat in Ronda or buy a bottle to take home.
+You can enjoy it at most restaurants in Ronda or buy a bottle to take home.

 Where to stay in Ronda

-If you’re planning to stay longer than a day in Ronda, here are my hotel recommendations:
+If you’re planning to stay longer than a day in Ronda, my top choice is Catalonia Ronda.
+I’ve stayed at this hotel and written a detailed review here.

 How to get to Ronda